Get 50% off Resos paid plans for 3 months Claim offer →

 Tock built something genuinely innovative.
 Its ticketed and prepaid dining model solved a real problem for fine dining restaurants where a single no-show can cost hundreds of dollars.
 If your restaurant runs tasting menus, prix fixe experiences, or ticketed events, Tock remains the best platform for that specific use case.

 But innovation for the few should not be a tax on the many.
-The vast majority of restaurants operate with standard reservations, and paying $199-769/month (plus transaction fees) for ticketed dining capabilities they never use is money that could go toward staff, ingredients, or marketing.
+Most restaurants operate with standard reservations, and paying $249 to $399 per month for capabilities they do not use is money that could go toward staff, ingredients, or marketing.

 For European fine dining, Superb and GuestOnline offer prepayment features at lower price points.
 For enterprise groups, SevenRooms provides the multi-location CRM that Tock does not prioritize.
 For diner discovery, OpenTable’s marketplace is unmatched.
 And for upscale US dining without ticketed experiences, Resy offers the brand positioning.